claygregory/spotify-matcher/README.md

 }
 ```

-Scores are based on the Jaro-Winkler distance between the Spotify field name, and a processed version of provided field information.
+Scores are based on the Jaro-Winkler similarity between the Spotify field name, and a processed version of provided field information that attempts to address common tagging mismatch concerns.

 ## Access Token and Options